eclab/grains/info/DevelopingForGrains.md

-# GRAINS on AE Modular
+# Developing for GRAINS on AE Modular

 This is a set of notes on programming GRAINS that might be useful to you if you're working on a GRAINS project.